dominiksipowicz/AI-bookmarks/README.md

 - [gpttools](https://gpttools.com/comparisontool) - Compare prompts and settings for OpenAI models
 - [tiyaro.ai](https://console.tiyaro.ai/explore) - AI models as a service
 - [audo.ai](https://audo.ai/) - AI Powered Background Noise Removal
-- [Altered.Ai](https://www.altered.ai/) - allows you to record your voice and change its tone and accent.
+- [Altered.Ai](https://www.altered.ai/) - allows you to record your voice and change its tone and accent
+- [originality.ai](https://originality.ai/) - detect if a text has been produced with GPT with a whopping 94% accuracy

 ## Free services
 - [mage.space](https://www.mage.space/) - text-to-image, free, stable diffusion 2.1